PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 - "The hand moves" is selected if the hand is involved in either a perceptual shape [`NORTH <https://asl-lex.org/visualization/?sign=north>`_] or a joint-specific movement [`APPLE <https://asl-lex.org/visualization/?sign=apple>`_] **also includes finger spelled signs?** if yes, give example.

-- "The hand does not move" is selected if the hand is not nvolved in any movement, such as [ONE].
+- "The hand does not move" is selected if the hand is not nvolved in any movement, such as [`ONE <https://asl-lex.org/visualization/?sign=one>`_].

 II.
 2 hands
 =========